kide-vm/kide/test/rubyx/parfait/README.md

 The next step is to test the compiled parfait.
 Since we have tests, the best way would be to parse and execute the tests.
 This would involve creating a mini MiniTest and some fancy footwork in the compilation.
-But it should be possible to create one executable / interpreted test for each of the exising Parfait test.
+But it should be possible to create one executable / interpreted test for each of the existing Parfait test.

 Alas, this is for another day.